MRISAR's Dual Challenge the Robot Exhibit

 This arm was made to human proportions.
 Less bulky plastic versions of arms like this can be used as artificial limbs.
 While tougher arms can be mounted on mobile carts to help in dangerous situations, like fire fighting and bomb retrieval, as well as on Probes to other planets.
 Presently robot arms are mainly used in factories, but this is changing rapidly with consumer robotics markets being developed.

 Each robot arm has five ranges of motions, pressure sensitive and end of travel limits and is made of light weight 6061 Aluminum.
+Each arm has three fingers.
+The fingers come in either black or white UHMW.
 Each robot arm is totally open framed for educational viewing which relates to STEM and based closely on the proportions of an actual human arm.
 It is especially designed with safety features and force limits.
 The arm is also usable for any age range of visitor.

 Each side of the upper frame of the exhibit is a window made of clear unbreakable poly-carbonate to make it visible from all sides.

 The exhibit is configured as a demonstration arm to illustrate remote handling applications for robotics.
 Remote handling robots are used by industry, aerospace and commercial establishments to extend human capabilities in hazardous situations.

 This complete exhibit includes a quality built electronic-electromechanical robot arm, fully enclosed exhibit case for the arm, support electronics, visual support materials, maintenance information and schedule, activities and control panel.
 Approximate size of case is 72” high x 70” wide x 96” long.

 Below is a video about the Dual Challenge the Robot Exhibit!